 We can highly recommend the Hotel Centro Mall of the Emirates, Road 329, Al Barsha 1, PO Box 115060.
-A great property, beautiful design, comfortable, super clean, offering a fantastic breakfast, and having an splendid pool on the roof top terrace which we could use every day, morning and night.
+A great property, beautiful design, comfortable, spotless, offering a fantastic breakfast, and having a splendid pool on the rooftop terrace which we could use every day, morning and night.
 Their opening times were the longest I’ve seen on any hotel, and we were actually told by the receptionist that soon would be 24h opened.
-Conveniently located near the Emirates Mall and the metro station Sharaf DG.
+Conveniently located near the Emirates Mall and the metro station, Sharaf DG.

 October 2011 Trip album